wvteijlingen/conversationalist/README.md

 - **Dialogue**: A structure that contains the conversational logic (i.e. which messages to send, how to respond to them etc.).
 - **Middleware**: Custom logic that sits between the bot and the dialogues.

-## A conversation is made up of dialogues
+## Building blocks of a conversation

-A converstation ("What the user sees in the chat window"), is modeled using separate `Dialogues`.
+Each instance of a `Bot` handles a single conversation with a single end user.
+A conversation is "What the user sees in the chat window".

+A conversation itself is made up of separate `Dialogues`.
 Dialogues are structures in your bot that contain the conversational logic.
 They can act like functions in your bot's program.
 A dialogue can receive input from the user and act on it by emitting output back to the user.

 At any time there is only 1 active dialogue.
-This does not mean your chat bot is limited to one dialogue, a dialogue can initiate a transition to another dialogue which allows you to string together reusable blocks that make up a conversation.
+This does not mean your chat bot is limited to one dialogue, a dialogue can initiate a transition to another dialogue which allows you to string them together as reusable blocks to make up a conversation.

-## Receiving input from the user
+## Message flow

-When the user sends input to the chat bot, it is handled in the following way:
+When the user sends input to a chat bot, it is handled in the following way:

 1. The user sends input to the bot.
 2. The bot invokes each `before` middleware with the input, giving the middleware a change to inspect it and perform any desired side effect.